theorm/rest-spec/README.md

-# restSpec
+# rest-spec

-Request data validating library for RESTful APIs.
-RestSpec can validate _POST/PUT/PATCH_ JSON data as well as _GET/DELETE_ query string parameters using [JSON schema](http://json-schema.org/) and is easy to use with [express.js](http://expressjs.com/).
+Request data validating library for RESTful APIs. *rest-pec* can validate _POST/PUT/PATCH_ JSON data as well as _GET/DELETE_ query string parameters using [JSON schema](http://json-schema.org/) and is easy to use with [express.js](http://expressjs.com/).
 It generates endpoint documentation on the fly too.

 ## Example